Skip to content

 • Reduce salt content gradually over a longer period (customers will be less likely to notice).

-• Review food labels online and avoid buying products with higher labels
+• Review food labels online and avoid buying products with higher quantities.
+Levels of salt below 1.5g per 100g (or 0.6g sodium) would be considered low salt.

 • Swap to lower salt versions of products where possible.